LeoooDias/msgmodel/README.md

 # msgModel

-A unified Python script for interacting with multiple Large Language Model (LLM) providers through a single interface.
+A Python script for interacting with multiple Large Language Model (LLM) providers through a single interface and common syntax.

 ## Overview